KRONENBURG

 A tram passing the Kronenburgerstraatweg, much to the annoyance of the Seppian ambassador

 In 1889 the first symphony of Martinus-Jan Hansema (1870 - 1959) premieres.
-This composer is the most important Kronenburg late-romanticist, whose seventh symphony brought the country a real national anthem in 1925; until then Kronenburg only had a hymn without text.
+This composer is the most important Kronenburg late-romanticist, whose seventh symphony of 1925 incorporated the country's national anthem.
 Hansema's music is strongly influenced by Frama and Gustav Mahler, but has a unique sound that many have tried to imitate without success.

 Jan-Willem Ripperda (1871 - 1959) marks the border between romanticism and avant-garde.
 Ripperda is a much favoured composer among music theorists and music historians.
 His scores are most often just read and are seldom performed in public, due to logistical reasons: in Kronenburg are very few spaces that can host a complete Ripperda-instrumentation.
 His symphonic tableau 'The Tower of Bable', op.
 18, from 1924 is so huge - the piece lasts approximately six hours - that theorists will not be finished trying to explain the piece.
 Ripperda wrote, amongst other thing, ten symphonies, the last seven of which have never been performed yet; these have an average length of three or four hours.

-At the moment Kronenburg lies 'stuck' in the avant-garde.
 The oldest composer writing avant-garde music is Hubert Brogmann Wess (1883 - 1970).
-His successors are, amongst others, Peter Hejkens, Ben Vikkens, Lars Larsson (not to be mixed up with the Swedish composer of the same name), Durk Eisses, Klaas Gjaltema and Hendrik Ame.
+His successors are, amongst others, Peter Hejkens, Ben Vikkens, Lars Larsson (not to be mixed up with the Swedish composer of the same name), Durk Eisses, Klaas Gjaltema and partly Hendrik Ame, who confessed himself to dodecaphonism in the late nineties.
 Nowadays however serial and minimal music are rising styles in Kronenburg, influenced by foreign composers like Philip Glass, John Adams and others.
 Bruno Gijssen, who broke through in 2003 with his 'Historia Mundi' for solo singers, choir, organ and orchestra, is the main champion of minimalism in Kronenburg.
 Followers of composers like Arvo Pärt and Wojciech Kilar are Karel Droge, Bjorn Oldens, and partly Emma Dijkstra-Juwes, who also writes music in the tradition of the Seppian School.

 A number of Kronenburg composers don't fit in specific styles, like Christopher Lenferink, who on one hand seems to follow a highly developed avant-garde style, but on the other hand strangely puts late-romantic ingredients in a rather peculiar mixture of tonal and semi-tonal tapestry of sounds.
 Among his latest works are the large scaled 'Ecossaises' for piano and orchestra.